 If ulcerative colitis is suspected, endoscopy may be recommended.
-Endoscopy is the most important diagnostic test used to diagnose ulcerative colitis.
-During this test a small flexible tube (an endoscope) with a fibre-optic camera at its tip is passed into the rectum and colon.
+During this test, a small flexible tube (an endoscope) with a fibre-optic camera at its tip is passed into the rectum and colon.
 The doctor is able to see the lining of the rectum and colon on a television screen and can look for signs of inflammation and ulceration that may indicate ulcerative colitis.
 Small tissue samples (biopsies) from the lining of the colon and rectum can be taken for testing.
-Ulcerative colitis can be diagnosed by the characteristic abnormalities of this tissue.

 X-ray tests using barium (a chalky liquid that is able to be seen on x-rays) can be helpful in determining how much of the colon is affected by ulcerative colitis.
 The barium is administered into the rectum and colon via a tube inserted through the anus.
 A series of x-rays is taken, showing the outline of the inside of the colon and highlighting any abnormalities.

-Treatment for ulcerative colitis usually involves the use of anti-inflammatory medications containing 5-aminosalicylic acid (5-ASA).
-Examples of these medications include sulfasalazine, mesalazine and olsalazine.
+Treatment for ulcerative colitis usually involves the use of anti-inflammatory medications known as aminosalicylates.
 These medications reduce inflammation in the colon and rectum leading to a reduction in symptoms.
 They are usually taken on a long-term basis and can help prevent flare-ups.

-Severe flare-ups of ulcerative colitis may require hospitalisation.
-Corticosteroid medications, such as budesonide and prednisone may be required and can be given by mouth, through a drip (intravenously) or into the rectum (as an enema or suppository).
-Due to side effects, corticosteroids are not usually given long term.
+Flare-ups of ulcerative colitis may require corticosteroid medications which can be given by mouth (as a tablet or capsule) or into the rectum (as an enema or suppository).
+Due to side effects, corticosteroids used to treat ulcerative colitis (such as prednisone, budesonide) are not usually given long term.

 Loss of blood through the rectum over a long period of time can lead to anaemia.
 Iron tablets may be prescribed to correct the anaemia and prevent its recurrence.
 In cases of severe blood loss, blood transfusions may be required.

-In severe cases, where medication and supportive treatment have not been successful in controlling the condition, or where the side effects of medications are intolerable, surgery may be required.
+In severe cases, where medication and supportive treatment have not been successful in controlling the condition, or where the side effects of medications cannot be tolerated, surgery may be required.
 There are three main surgical techniques for the treatment of ulcerative colitis.

-Ileoanal anastomosis (“Pouch operation”) involves removing the entire colon and rectum.
+- Ileoanal anastomosis (“Pouch operation”) involves removing the entire colon and rectum.
 A section of the small intestine is used to make a small pouch where faecal matter can be stored.
 The pouch is then attached to the anus.
-This surgical technique does not require a permanent ileostomy.

 Free phone: 0800 ASK IBD (0800 275 423)